chef/chef-web-docs/chef_master/source/knife_windows.rst

    Indicates the client should be installed as a Windows Service.

 ``-j JSON_ATTRIBS``, ``--json-attributes JSON_ATTRIBS``
-   A JSON string that is added to the first run of a chef-client.
+   A JSON string that is added to the first run of a Chef Infra Client.

 ``--json-attribute-file FILE``
-    A JSON file used at the first chef-client run.
+    A JSON file used at the first Chef Infra Client run.

 ``-m``, ``--manual-list``
     Returns a space-separated list of servers.

 ``--msi-url URL``
-    Location of the Chef Client MSI.
+    Location of the Chef Infra Client MSI.
 The default templates prefer to download from this location.
 The MSI will be downloaded from chef.io if not provided.

 ``-N NAME``, ``--node-name NAME``
    The name of the node.